-The National Archives lists accommodation relating to the lease of the premises at Bedford, which gives an indication of the extensive equipment needed to run a photographic business at that time.
+The National Archive lists accommodation relating to the lease of the premises at Bedford, which gives an indication of the extensive equipment needed to run a photographic business at that time.
 To quote:

 Photographer Edwin Drury Stowe died in 1901 aged 55 years; the 1911 census recorded that his son Drury Stowe became a leather manufacturer.

 We have identified Norman May's second business partner as John William Beaufort, born at Bradford in 1864.
 He was the third son of 'Tinner' John and Martha Boocock; his mother died soon after he was born and his father married in 1881 Eliza Turner.

 The 1881 census recorded John as an artist, living at home.
 In 1889 he married Lucy Anne Ostcliffe, the daughter of an innkeeper, at Bradford Cathedral.
 At some stage, prior to his marriage, he had obviously changed his surname, no doubt in order to advance his career.
 His marriage certificate confirms that he was a photographer living at Priory Mount, Malvern.

 About 1890, after Norman May's death, John went to work for the famous photographic firm Elliott and Fry, in Birmingham and he became Managing Director from 1915 to 1926.

 In 1893 he had joined the Freemasons (St Paul's Lodge, Birmingham).